Jana Morgan, Ph.D.

-Jana Morgan is Associate Professor of Political Science at the University of Tennessee, Knoxville.
+Jana Morgan is Professor of Political Science at the University of Tennessee, Knoxville.
 Jana’s research considers issues of inequality, exclusion, and representation.
 She is particularly interested in exploring how economic, social, and political inequalities affect marginalized groups and undermine democratic institutions and outcomes.
 She is the recipient of the Van Cott Outstanding Book award given by the Latin American Studies Association for her book Bankrupt Representation and Party System Collapse (Penn State, 2011), which shows how party systems' inability to provide adequate linkages between society and the state precipitate system collapse and permit the rise of anti-system outsiders.
+By analyzing party system failure, the book provides an account of a the rise of Chavismo in Venezuela.
 In her current work, Jana is exploring how persistent structures of economic and ethnoracial inequality within democratic systems shape the way citizens participate in politics, encounter agents of representation, and perceive the state.
 She is also analyzing the causes and consequences of gendered economic and political inequalities cross-nationally.
 Other work examines the linkages between campaign finance, political rhetoric, and the persistence of inequality in the United States.
 Her work has received funding from various sources including the Pew Foundation, the Russell Sage Foundation, and the Fulbright-Hays program.
 She has been published in numerous journals including American Political Science Review, Journal of Politics, Comparative Political Studies, Latin American Research Review, Latin American Politics and Society, and Politics & Gender.
-Additionally, Jana chairs the AmericasBarometer survey in the Dominican Republic.
-She has also worked with policymakers at USAID and the State Department, translating ideas from social science research in to the policy context, and discussions of her work have appeared in outlets like the Monkey Cage Blog at the Washington Post, the LSE US-APP blog, and The Nation.
+Jana chairs the AmericasBarometer survey in the Dominican Republic, and she has worked with policymakers at USAID and the State Department, translating ideas from social science research in to the policy context.
+Discussions of her work have appeared in outlets like the Monkey Cage Blog at the Washington Post, the LSE US-APP blog, and The Nation.

 Latin American And Caribbean Politics